CESP-ExpHer/GCPBayes-Pipeline/3/README.md

-# Description of R Script (a file that contains a series of commands) for running GCPBayes Pipeline
+# How to use R script to run GCPBayes Pipeline
 Created by: Yazdan Asgari<br>
 Creation date: 07 Mar 2023<br>
 Update: Mar 2023<br>